SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_LinkedLists.md

 - If there is no cycle, the **`fast`** pointer will reach the end of the list (null).
 - If there is a cycle, the **`fast`** pointer will eventually overlap with the **`slow`** pointer somewhere within the cycle.
 This happens because the **`fast`** pointer moves twice as quickly, and it will catch up to the **`slow`** pointer from behind if the list loops back on itself.
-- **Template Code**

-    ```python
-    def detect_cycle(head):
-        if not head:
-            return None  # No cycle if the list is empty

-        slow = fast = head  # Both pointers start at the head

-        while fast and fast.next:
-            slow = slow.next         # Slow pointer moves one step
-            fast = fast.next.next    # Fast pointer moves two steps

-            if slow == fast:  # A cycle is detected when slow and fast meet
-                return True

-        return False  # If fast reaches the end, there is no cycl
-    ```

 # **Common Template Codes**